My finances, my projects, my life

 Transfer and capital gain tax

 While property taxation is not high, charges apply when property is transferred, most importantly the registration tax.
 This is one of the largest costs for a purchaser, amounting to 6% of the property’s value plus 1% transcription tax.
-There is a tax-free allowance of €20,000 per person, equivalent to a property value of €335,000.
+There is a tax-free allowance of €40,000 per person, or €20,000 for off-plan apartments.
 The tax is also reduced if you live in the property for more than five years.

 Property and succession

 Given that for many people property is the most valuable asset they own, they should beware the risk of it becoming the epicentre of any disputes among heirs.
 Owners should consider the way an estate will be passed on in order to avoid conflict as well as minimise tax liability.
-Besides the sale of property, there are two ways to pass on assets, by succession and donation.
+Apart from the sale of property, there are two ways to pass on assets, by succession and donation.

 Given that for many people property is the most valuable asset they own, they should beware the risk of it becoming the epicentre of any disputes among heirs.